 Compare workers’ comp rates by state

 Whether your business is large or small, workers’ compensation insurance provides important protections for your employees and your business.
-However, the cost of workers’ compensation will vary depending on the state where you do business and several other factors.
+However, the cost of workers’ compensation will vary depending on several factors – including the state where you do business.

 In most states, you have the option to compare quotes with private insurance carriers or a state workers' comp fund.
 However, North Dakota, Wyoming, Ohio, and Washington only allow businesses to purchase a policy through a workers’ compensation state fund.

 What states have the lowest (and highest) workers’ compensation costs for employers?

 The National Academy of Social Insurance recently published a study that compares employer workers’ compensation costs by state in 2018 (the most recent year with available data).

 The methods used for estimating employer costs vary based on whether insurance is provided by a private carrier or state fund, and several factors are used to calculate costs by state.
 These include:

 - Total premiums and deductibles paid to private insurers or state funds

 - Payments to special funds such as second injury funds

 - Employers’ administrative costs